mmistakes/minimal-mistakes/_posts/reads/2017-01-18-some-fruits-of-solitude-by-william-penn.md

 ## Of Envy ##

-We often envy that or those which we criticize and for the reasons stated.
+We often envy those whom we criticize and for the very reasons we criticize them.

 >   81\.
 Some Men do as much begrutch others a good Name, as they want one themselves; and perhaps that is the Reason of it.